bplmaps/lmec-main-site/content/education/k12/teach-it-yourself.md

 weight: "2"

 ---
-## Tools for Teachers

-[Access map sets and lesson plans](https://collections.leventhalmap.org/educators) using our digital collections.

 ## Teaching with our Current Exhibition

 Explore education activities related to [Bending Lines: Maps and Data from Distortion to Deception](https://www.leventhalmap.org/digital-exhibitions/bending-lines/education-activities/ "Bending Lines: Maps and Data from Distortion to Deception")